dtolnay/star-history/README.md

 The generated graphs use [D3](https://d3js.org/); the star-history command should pop open a browser showing your graph.
 It uses the same mechanism that `cargo doc --open` uses so hopefully it works well on various systems.

+If you prefer not to use the `gh` CLI, you can instead provide a token to star-history through the GITHUB\_TOKEN environment variable.
+Head to
+<https://github.com/settings/tokens> and click "Generate new token".
+The default
+public access permission is sufficient &mdash; you can leave all the checkboxes empty.
+Save the generated token somewhere like ~/.githubtoken.
+Then `export GITHUB_TOKEN=$(cat ~/.githubtoken)` prior to running star-history commands.

 <br>